dwday/deep-learning-ldp-layer/README.md

-# A custom TensorFlow layer for local derivative patterns
+# A new deep learning layer using local derivative patterns

 This repository contains the Local Derivative Patterns as a Deep Learning layer implemented in the paper.
 The example on LFW - Labeled Faces in the Wild dataset compares a model with LDP layers and a baseline CNN model.
 ## Example evaluation on LFW - Labeled Faces in the Wild dataset: ldp_test.py